RanaAlz/EDA-Project-MTA/README.md

  OrderDetail The columns = 4 and the rows = 621883
 ### Design
-We'll open a NorthWints small store, and we'll be looking for cities with high income with high order numbers and highest profitability during 2012.
+We'll open a NorthWind small store, and we'll be looking for cities with high income with high order numbers and highest profitability during 2012.

 ### Algorithms